What is cloud computing?

 How is the cloud actually used?
 The myriad services and capabilities found in modern public clouds have been applied across countless use cases, such as the following:

 - Testing and development.
 Ready-made, tailored environments can expedite timelines and milestones.

 - Production workload hosting.
 Organizations are using the public cloud to host live production workloads.
 This requires careful design and architecture of cloud resources and services needed to create an adequate operational environment for the workload and its required level of resilience.

 - IaaS.
-IaaS enables companies to host IT infrastructures and access compute, storage and network capabilities in a scalable manner.
-Pay-as-you-go subscription models can help companies save on upfront IT costs.
+IaaS lets companies host IT infrastructures and access compute, storage and network capabilities in a scalable manner.
+Pay-as-you-go subscription models are cost-effective, as they can help companies save on upfront IT costs.

 - PaaS.
-PaaS can help companies develop, run and manage applications in an easier and more flexible way, at a lower cost than maintaining a platform on premises.
-PaaS services can also increase development speed for applications and enables higher-level programming.
+PaaS can help companies develop, run and manage applications more easily and flexibly, at a lower cost than maintaining a platform on premises.
+PaaS services can also increase the development speed for applications and enable higher-level programming.

 - Hybrid cloud.
 Organizations have the option to use the appropriate cloud -- private or public -- for different workloads and applications to optimize cost and efficiency according to the circumstance.